Crypto-Stock-Exchange/Demo/README.md

 ---

 You can share your thoughts on any problems with the application in the issues panel.
+I only pay $5 a month for the server, so if more people start using it, it might be a little slow.

 ---